proftak/modules/0438/mdModule.md

   * An optional description/comment.
   * Will this individual make this course open to "strictly by rotating priority" scheduling?
     * If yes, will this individual share the course material with other faculty members?
+    * If no,
-    * If no, will this individual entertain negotiations for someone else to teach this course?
+      * Will this individual entertain negotiations for someone else to teach this course?
+Answering yes here does not imply an agreement, just a willingness to discuss and negotiate

  As an example, (this is *just* an example!):